rktjmp/fennel-cljlib/doc/macros.md

 Same as (def name (fn* name docstring? [params*] pre-post? exprs*)) or (def name (fn* name docstring? ([params*] pre-post? exprs*)+)) with any doc-string or attrs added to the function metadata.
+Accepts `name` wich will be used to refer to a function in the current namespace, and optional `doc-string?`, a vector of function's `params*`, `pre-post?` conditions, and the `body` of the function.
+The body is wrapped in an implicit do.
+See `fn*` for more info.

 ## `defn-`
 Function signature: